 Dr. Kennedy has a law degree and Masters in Agricultural and Applied Economics from the University of Minnesota and a Ph.d in Economics from George Washington University.

-As a single person he adopted a 12-year-old son who is now in college.
-He subsequently married and he and his wife Jeanette recently had their first child.
-Download Resume.
+As a single person he adopted a 12-year-old son who is now independent.
+He subsequently married and he and his wife Jeanette have two children, one with special needs.
+Joseph Kennedy CV